-7. Take a kayak up the Wailua River with a guide, who will tell you about the land of the dead that leap from the cliffs on the opposite side of the river into the land of the dead.
+7. Take a kayak up the Wailua River with a guide who will tell you about the spirits of the dead that leap from the cliffs on the opposite side of the river into the land of the dead.
 There are temple ruins and other secret sites that will thrill you on this relaxing and healthy tour.

 8. Take an Ultralight flight from the Port Allen airport, on the South Shore of Kauai.
 Be amazed as the sense of weightlessness contributes to the awe you will feel as you fly and dip over this extraordinary landscape.

 9. The Na Pali Coast State Park — a 6,175-acre state park inaccessible to vehicular traffic — is a spectacular site for hiking and camping, and best reached either by air, or just as spectacularly from the ocean by boat.
 You might see humpback whales, dolphins, sea turtles or seals.

 10. Seashell collecting can be the most relaxing thing in the world.
 A paradise of a beach, pristine conditions and a large variety of shell types make collecting shells a superb experience, especially on the beaches around Haena.